What ARE Executive Functions?

 In No Mind Left Behind, Adam J. Cox, Ph.D. organizes the executive functions into EIGHT categories, which he refers to as The Eight Pillars of what he calls “Factor X”:

-1. Initiation – sufficient cognitive organization ability to be able to begin tasks without nudging (prompting from another)
+1. Initiation – sufficient cognitive organization ability to be able to begin tasks without nudging (prompting from another) – a different take on activation.

 2. Flexibility – ability to shift focus and pace appropriately in response to your environment and particular surroundings